iqm-finland/KQCircuits/docs/user_guide/python_workflow.rst

 Faces
 -----

-Elements support a concept of faces, which is used for 3D-integrated chips to place shapes in layers belonging to a certain chip face.
+Elements support a concept of **faces**, used for 3D-integrated chips to place shapes in layers belonging to different sides of (possibly) different wafers.
 For example, an element may create shapes in face 0 and face 1, and the ``face_ids`` parameter of the element determines which actual chip faces the faces 0 and 1 refer to.
 By default, KQC elements have ``face_ids=["b","t","c"]``, so face 0 would be